eugenelepekhin/StrongTypeResource/StrongTypeResource/readme.md

 - `MSBuild:StrongTypeResourcePublic` - Creates a public class (useful for cross-project access and WPF binding)

 > If you have been using older versions of StrongTypeResource, you will need to replace old Custom Tool `StrongTypeResource.internal` or `StrongTypeResource.public` with `MSBuild:StrongTypeResourceInternal` or `MSBuild:StrongTypeResourcePublic`.
+You may need to restart Visual Studio after changing the Custom Tool.

-The new generator strings allow to generate the wrapper code after you save the .resx file, so you can see changes immediately without rebuilding the project.
+The new generator strings allow to generate the wrapper code after you save the .resx file, so you can see changes in intellisense immediately without rebuilding the project.

 #### Option A: Using Visual Studio
 1. Right-click your .resx file